xemah1/projects-in-Python/Orthogonally Adjacency Check/readme.md

 ![image](https://github.com/xemah1/projects-in-Python/assets/92027277/4231f3db-a279-4270-97cc-d593dadd941f)

-This code checks for tiles as the image shows containing "A" to change them to "B".
+This code checks for tiles that are orthogonally adjacent to starting tile as the image shows containing "A" to change them to "B".

 Recursive functions were used.